Asfa-wani/30-Days-Of-Code/README.md

 - Sequelize Many-to-Many Implementation in Node.js.

 # Day-Twelve
-- How to upload multiple files in Node.js
+- How to upload multiple files in Node.js.

+# Day-Thirteen
+- Upload & resize multiple images in Node.js using Express, Multer, Sharp.